ecohydro/dangermond/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/ecohydro/dangermond/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Developing and Implementing Novel Tools for Assessing Riparian Ecosystem Resilience at the Dangermond Preserve
+## Developing and Implementing Novel Tools for Assessing Riparian Ecosystem Resilience at the Dangermond Preserve

 Dr. Kelly K. Caylor
 Professor, Bren School of Environmental Science & Management and Department of Geography